lich-uct/molpher-lib/molpher-lib/docs/source/usage/glossary.rst

     XML template
         A file in XML format that can be used as a configuration file and is loaded the same way as a tree snapshot (using the `ExplorationTreeSnapshot.load()` method).

+    tree operation
+        Any operation that manipulates the `exploration tree` and or its elements.
+Can be defined using the `TreeOperation` interface.

+    morphing iteration
+        Any sequence of operations that ends with attaching new generation of morphs to the tree.
+        For example, an iteration is commited when `ExplorationTree.extend` is called.

+    morph generation
+        The morphs attached to the tree upon commitment of a `morphing iteration`.